Noriko's Dinner Table: Plot

 Taeko's mental state rapidly deteriorates in the wake of her daughters' absences, and she eventually commits suicide.
 Tetsuzo quits his job as a reporter to investigate his daughters' disappearances and sadly realizes that he was never supportive or aware of his daughters' feelings.
 Taking cues from sensationalist media tabloids, he comes across Haikyo and concludes that his daughters are part of a cult called the "Suicide Club".
 Tetsuzo contacts a member of I.C.
 Corp, who refutes the existence of a "Suicide Club" and instead expounds on a concept of social roles that forms the basis of the organization.

 Two years after Noriko and Yuka's departure, Tetsuzo convinces his friend Ikeda to pose as a client for I.C.
 Corp, renting Kumiko as his wife and Noriko and Yuka (who now go by the aliases Mitsuko and Yoko, respectively) as his daughters.
 Tetsuzo finds a house in Tokyo resembling the Shimabara family's and chooses it as the meeting site, moving all of their furniture into it.
 He hides in a wardrobe to observe as the session commences.
 Noriko and Yuka are unsettled upon arriving at the house, but fall back into their roles when prompted by Kumiko.
 After Ikeda sends Kumiko on an errand, Tetsuzo reveals himself, though the girls insist he is a stranger.

 Kumiko's bodyguards arrive and attack Tetsuzo, but he retaliates and fatally stabs them all.
 Kumiko returns shortly thereafter, initially continuing to act out her role as normal before imploring Tetsuzo to kill her and run away with Noriko and Yuka, whom she addresses by their real names for the first time despite Noriko's protests.
 A distraught Yuka asks to extend the session.

 Tetsuzo, Kumiko, Mitsuko and Yuka eat dinner together.
 Tetsuzo treats Kumiko as his wife, referring to her as Taeko.
 That night, Yuka leaves at the crack of dawn and walks toward the city center, deciding that she is done being Yoko, but is no longer Yuka either.
-Mitsuko awakens shortly thereafter and, speaking to herself, bids goodbye to Yuka, her youth, Haikyo, and Mitsuko, before finally declaring that she is Noriko.
+Noriko awakens shortly thereafter and, speaking to herself, bids goodbye to Yuka, her youth, Haikyo, and Mitsuko, before finally declaring that she is Noriko.